yingw787/_dotfiles/ubuntu/CONFIGURE_GNOME.md

 1. In application "Settings", open menu "Date and Time".

 2. For option "Time Format", change value from "24-hour" to "AM/PM".

+The time should now appear as AM/PM instead of 24-hour time.